Fan fiction seems to be a bit like Marmite: fans of original fiction either love it or hate it.

 A great theorist for transmedia and fan fiction is Dr. Henry Jenkins.

-• I myself use to think that fan fiction was boring and unnecessary, but recently this year I reread a book series I fell in love with in high school, 'Vampire Academy' and found a fan fiction writer/ blogger via Tumblr (can't remember their user) but I just fell in love with how they continued the story after it was finished by the author and it just amazed me how they decided to write so much and keep the story alive for themselves and for other readers I also think that these writers ideas can be taken away from themselves and used in other peoples ideas and stories and can also be taken and twisted to suit the other story but people are so imaginative and society is changing so much, so fan fiction can be taken any place these days, there is also a fan version of the Vampire Academy movie I have not brought myself to watch yet – ambermakx 6 years ago
+I myself use to think that fan fiction was boring and unnecessary, but recently this year I reread a book series I fell in love with in high school, 'Vampire Academy' and found a fan fiction writer/ blogger via Tumblr (can't remember their user) but I just fell in love with how they continued the story after it was finished by the author and it just amazed me how they decided to write so much and keep the story alive for themselves and for other readers

 I wrote an Artifice article called "Can You Really Fall in Love with a Fictional Character?"
 (That's not shameless self-promotion, that's context for this topic).
 I got a comment about what the topic looks like in the context of fan fiction.

+Based on comments I’ve seen, many people express their love for a fictional character by writing “self-insert” fan fiction in which they have a relationship with that character.
 Fan fiction could also be used to express agape, non-personal interest in the well-being of the character.
 A fan can rewrite the ending of a story so it is happier for a particular character.
 This is often called “fix-it” fiction.

 I'm not sure if there is enough subject matter here for a full article, but then again, I am not enough of a subject matter expert on fan fiction to write it myself.
 If you know more about fan fiction, perhaps you could flesh it out more?

-• Oh, this I love.
+Oh, this I love.
 I don't write self-insert fan fiction, but I am a big fan of "fix it" fiction.
 The best personal example I can give you is, I just finished reading Harry Potter for the first time, and I have a *lot* of feelings about Severus Snape.
 Not a character crush, but I identify with him on some significant levels, and I hate the way his life and arc ended.
 So recently, I've been hunting fan fiction that redeems this character (without making him nicey-nice), and have even written a bit.
 It's inspired me to think about other characters and plots I might want to fix, and changed my attitude about canon.
 (I used to think, if it's canon, you have to accept it, period.
 You don't mess with it.
 But now, I'm not so sure).
-Anyway, as I said, I love the topic and think there is definitely an article in there somewhere. – Stephanie M. 6 years ago
+Anyway, as I said, I love the topic and think there is definitely an article in there somewhere. – Stephanie M.7 years ago

-• I think this would be a very interesting article and I would love to read it once it's written!
-You definitely have the general topic of it down, but as far as fleshing it out there are a couple of things you could do.
 The main one would be to read fan fiction.
 By reading it you can try to understand how and why people choose to write self-insert or reader x *insert fictional character here*.
 How does it feel to read it?
 Why did you pick that character to read about?
 Does reading it satisfy or heighten your feelings towards the character?
-Another would be to try to reach out to the authors of these fan fictions.
-No one knows the work better than the ones who create it.
-Websites like wattpad, fanfiction.net, and even tumblr are your best bets for getting replies from authors.
-I hope these help you start to expand your topic.
-G'luck! – isabelladannunzio 6 years ago

-• I do read fan fiction, and I probably would reach out to some authors if I was going to write the article myself.
+I do read fan fiction, and I probably would reach out to some authors if I was going to write the article myself.
 But I posted the topic here so someone else - maybe someone with firsthand experience writing self insert fanfic - can write it.
 That's how this works.
-Those are definitely good suggestions for whoever wants to take the topic.
-Thanks for the input. – noahspud 6 years ago

-• I would love to read something about this, since it is rarely discussed, even on sites where it happens almost exclusively, such as Archive of Our Own.
+I would love to read something about this, since it is rarely discussed, even on sites where it happens almost exclusively, such as Archive of Our Own.
 I used to write fanfic, mostly "fix it", about The X-Files.
 But when Mulder and Scully finally did spend the night together in the ep.
 "Amor Fati", it felt a bit of a letdown.
 Still, there were many more arcs and great characters, such as the mind-reading Gibson Praise and of course The Smoking Man, a.k.a.
 Carl Spender.
 When Duchovny left the series and Mulder went into self-exile, I definitely would have fixed that, since I felt the show began a slow death then.
 Shippers will often tell you that it all started with Mulder and Scully, though they compared them to the couple on Moonlighting.
 The lasting favorite seems to be Sherlock, with more fanfiction than you can tally up, usually "fix-it", regarding Sherlock's and John's teased-at romance.
 Self-insert in this show seems counterproductive, since you would then interfere with the two flatmates and any budding love.
 Then again, you could always fall in love with Lestrade!
 Another great companion to fanfic is the Meta, or analysis of a character, arc or trope.
 Mary Watson, the psychopath, spawned LOTS of these, which went along quite well with both fix-it and self-insert fanfic, usually disposing of her in various, violent and some more humane ways!
-I just don't know enough about the fanfic of other shows or movies, like Harry Potter, which seems too popular to just leave out of such an article. – SharonGenet 6 years ago
+I just don't know enough about the fanfic of other shows or movies, like Harry Potter, which seems too popular to just leave out of such an article. – SharonGenet6 years ago

 There are lots of bad movies out there, especially when one gets into sequels and part three, four, etc. In opposition to this, there is some great fanfiction written that by far surpasses a poorly made, poorly written movie.
 Think about "Indiana Jones and the Crystal Skull" and what a disappointment that was to the franchise.
 There are fanfiction stories out there which are much better stylistically and storyline-wise.

-• Hi, yes, sorry, I did put the wrong film in my post.
+Hi, yes, sorry, I did put the wrong film in my post.
 I guess it was just so awful I tried to blot it from my memory altogether.
 In all seriousness though, I do agree with you that The Last Crusade was a good film, and well-received.
 I go to a lot of conventions and I don't think I've ever heard a positive comment about "Crystal Skull."
-Thanks for pointing that out. – NoDakJack 7 years ago
+Thanks for pointing that out. – NoDakJack8 years ago

-• I was also devastated by the latest Indiana Jones movie, and I agree that fans often have far more substantive story lines than Hollywood does.
+I was also devastated by the latest Indiana Jones movie, and I agree that fans often have far more substantive story lines than Hollywood does.
 It makes us pause and wonder what they were thinking.
 My guess is that there is a big difference in purpose between the film industry and fanfiction.
 What drives each of those forces is what ultimately makes or breaks the stories and characters we all love.
 Maybe an in-depth look at how we can bring fanfiction to the forefront as a well of valuable script ideas would be interesting.
-Actors, production companies and ticket sales corrupt even the most ironclad franchises, whereas fanfiction is created with the purest intentions of paying tribute. – wtardieu 7 years ago
+Actors, production companies and ticket sales corrupt even the most ironclad franchises, whereas fanfiction is created with the purest intentions of paying tribute. – wtardieu8 years ago

+This topic was inspired from multiple conversations I have had with people pertaining to my own writing.
+The first full-length fiction piece I wrote was a fan fiction based off of Suzanne Collin’s The Hunger Games.
+While I expect most people to react with a wrinkled nose or an amused chuckle, several have been enthused by the concept, articulating that fan fiction is a valuable part of the dialogue between author and reader.
 My question then surrounds the purpose of, and thereby value of, fan fiction literature.
 Is it supposed to be a semi-rational approach to an author’s work, exploring underdeveloped facets of their created world, in a kind of creative dialogue?
 If so, much fan fiction seems to fall short, as the characters developed or plots imagined do not coincide with the author’s original content at all (The character arcs found in the Dramione ship from the Harry Potter fandom is a key example).
 In that case, then, is the purpose of fan fiction really a sort of wish fulfillment for the fan base, a resource through which they can create – as all fiction writer’s do – their own version of reality?
 Each approach comes with its own set of artistic constraints and merits, and I’m curious as to whether or not one approach can be “valued” over the other.

-• Interesting topic!
+Interesting topic!
 One I don't know a whole lot about... as I haven't read/written fanfic in the last 10 years or possibly more years.
 Things I'm curious about include: Is this a genre for all ages?
 Or do only certain groups enjoy fanfic?
 Also, how much can we value works that are basically spinoffs of someone else's idea?
 But on the other hand, how many people have made revisions of some of the older classics?
 Like Peter Pan or Alice in Wonderland for example.
 What makes something fanfic instead of a retelling?
-If someone published fanfic many many years after a story was first created would it still be fanfic? – Tatijana 8 years ago
+If someone published fanfic many many years after a story was first created would it still be fanfic? – Tatijana9 years ago

-• Well, whenever something goes wrong in a series (a character dies, something anti-climactic happens) I always hear people say "Well, there's always fanfiction."
+Well, whenever something goes wrong in a series (a character dies, something anti-climactic happens) I always hear people say "Well, there's always fanfiction."
 In that case, it is wish-fulfillment.
 You may notice too that the fanfiction version of a character is very different from the actual character, doing things that would otherwise be uncharacteristic of them.
 The writer is forcing them to do what they want, and that too is wish fulfillment.
 (Shipping is a good example of this.)
-I don't know about dialogue between author and reader ( how many authors actually read fanfiction) but I see it more as a dialogue between fans. – Candice Evenson 8 years ago
+I don't know about dialogue between author and reader ( how many authors actually read fanfiction) but I see it more as a dialogue between fans. – Candice Evenson9 years ago

-• Lawrence and Jewett have an interesting idea about fan fiction in their book The Myth of the American Superhero.
+Lawrence and Jewett have an interesting idea about fan fiction in their book The Myth of the American Superhero.
 They argue that fandoms are religious in nature and that fan fic is "strikingly similar to the growth of apocryphal literature in the biblical tradition" (256).
 Thus, fan fic is not only wish-fullfilment or creative dialogue, but a way for members of a fandom to interact with their "religion."
-Not saying that they are correct, but it is a different view of the issue. – C8linZimmer 8 years ago
+Not saying that they are correct, but it is a different view of the issue. – C8linZimmer9 years ago